mitermayer/atlaspack/docs/rust-migration/epics/compatibility-cache/story.md

 ## Acceptance Criteria

 - Schema/versioning documented; mismatches handled safely with clear messaging.
-- Matrix tests cover hash parity and report tolerated differences.
+- Hash parity matrix and tolerated differences documented; outputs consumable by integration CI (no wiring here).
-- WASM path tested with functional/perf expectations documented.
+- WASM path tested with functional/perf expectations documented; guidance for integration on when to run it.

 ## Links